mattbrock/k8s-minikube-eks/README.md

 ![EKS Console - Nodes](README-images/eks-console-nodes.png)

+It's also possible to see the provisioned EC2 instances used as Kubernetes Nodes, and the provisioned ELB used as the load balancer, in the EC2 Management Console.

+### Delete EKS cluster

-Destroy cluster (include waiting for CloudFormation stack to finish):
+Once finished, delete the cluster (include waiting for the CloudFormation stack to finish), making absolutely sure you're using the correct account/profile and deleting the correct cluster:

 	$ eksctl delete cluster -f eks-cluster.yml --wait 2023-08-22 14:45:20 [ℹ]  deleting EKS cluster "simple-webapp"